 Immediately prior to the completion of the IPO, 134,736 shares of Series A redeemable convertible preferred stock then outstanding converted into 30,315,600 shares of Class A common stock.
-Immediately prior to the completion of the IPO, the Company filed its Amended and Restated Certificate of Incorporation, which authorizes a total of 1,000,000,000 shares of Class A common stock, 200,000,000 shares of Class B common stock, 150,000,000 shares of Class C common stock, and 100,000,000 shares of undesignated preferred stock.
-Immediately after the conversion and prior to the completion of the IPO, a total of 98,633,025 shares of Class A common stock held by William Wang and his respective affiliated trusts were exchanged for an equivalent number of shares of Class B common stock pursuant to the terms of certain exchange agreements.
-As a result, following the completion of the IPO, the Company has three classes of authorized common stock: Class A common stock, Class B common stock and Class C common stock.
+Immediately prior to the completion of the IPO, the Company filed its Amended and Restated Certificate of Incorporation, which authorizes a total of 1,000,000,000 shares of Class A common stock, 150,000,000 shares of Class C common stock, and 100,000,000 shares of undesignated preferred stock.
+Immediately after the conversion and prior to the completion of the IPO, a total of 98,633,025 shares of Class B common stock pursuant to the terms of certain exchange agreements.
+As a result, following the completion of the IPO, the Company has three classes of authorized common stock: Class A common stock, Class B common stock.
 See Note 14 to these consolidated financial statements for further information.